BusAI-Self-Driving-Car/Memory-Management-Chatbot/CHANG_LOG.md

 5/25:

 Task 0: bug fix

-    remove "delete _chatBot;".
+remove "delete _chatBot".

 There is no need to over free memory here.
 The pointer is parsed in and should be deleted in the orginal class where it was created.

 5/26: